-In the event of a death in the immediate family of an employee, the employee shall, upon request, be granted such time off with pay as is necessary to make arrangements for the funeral and attend same not to exceed forty-eight (48) hours for fifty-six (56) hour workweek employees and twenty-four (24) hours for forty (40) hour workweek employees.
+In the event of a death in the immediate family of an employee who has one (1) or more years of uninterrupted service with the City, the employee shall, upon request, be granted such time off with pay as is necessary to make arrangements for the funeral and attend same not to exceed forty-eight (48) hours for fifty-six (56) hour workweek employees and twenty-four (24) hours for forty (40) hour workweek employees.
 This provision does not apply if the death occurs during the employee's paid vacation or while the employee is on leave of absence, layoff, or sick leave.